hunteke/temoa/docs/source/Documentation.rst

    \\
    \forall \{p, s, d, t, v\} \in \Theta_{\text{activity}}

-It defines the Activity variable for every valid combination of :math:`\tuple{p, s, d, t, v}` as the sum over all inputs and outputs of the FlowOut variable.
+It defines the Activity variable for every valid combination of :math:`\{p, s, d, t, v\}` as the sum over all inputs and outputs of the FlowOut variable.
 A naive implementation of this equation might include nonsensical items in each summation, like perhaps an input of vehicle miles traveled and an output of sunlight for a wind powered turbine.
-However, in this context, summing over the inputs and outputs (:math:`i` and :math:`o`) implicitly includes only the valid combinations of :math:`\tuple{p, s, d, i, t, v, o}`.
+However, in this context, summing over the inputs and outputs (:math:`i` and :math:`o`) implicitly includes only the valid combinations of :math:`\{p, s, d, i, t, v, o\}`.

 Parameters